 As a follow-up to my post about backlinks and their importance, let's see one relatively easy way to get backlinks to your blog.
 This is the submission of your blog to free blog directories.
-This way, your blog will gain more exposure and a boost in referral traffic.
+This way, your blog will gain more exposure and boost referral traffic.
 More importantly, it is a great way to acquire more backlinks if you create good content.
 Harsh Agrawal of shoutmeloud.com heavily inspires this list.
-Most of the credit goes to Harsh, so make sure to have a look at his website.
+Most of the credit goes to Harsh, so look at his website.

 Social media backlinks

 Let's see a few of the social media I have used first.
-Keep in mind that most links you get from social media and content creation platforms are nofollow backlinks.
+Remember that most links from social media and content creation platforms are nofollow backlinks.
 However, as we head down the list, you will find several options that provide dofollow links.
-Now keep in mind that these links will mainly help your blog get indexed faster by search engines.
-Don't expect significant improvements to your blog's Domain Rating and Domain Authority, but they are a good means to kickstart your link building.
+Remember that these links will mainly help your blog indexed faster by search engines.
+Don't expect significant improvements to your blog's Domain Rating and Domain Authority, but they are an excellent means to kickstart your link building.

 - Medium: You can create a free account on medium.com and import your blog posts by clicking your profile picture, selecting “Stories,” and then providing the URL to your post.
 You can also edit your story before posting it.

 - Slideshare: I have uploaded my slides from my conference paper in PLDI'20 to Slideshare and added backlinks to Borderpolar.

 - YouTube: You can add a link to your website in your channel description, and you can add links to your video descriptions.
 Make sure to do it in the first 25-50 characters to be easily visible.

 - Instagram: You can add your website's link in the website section of your bio.

 - Facebook: You can create a Facebook page for your website/blog.
 You can then add your website URL to the website section of the page's information.
 You can also share content from your website and add your blog to your personal profile's website section.